Description

 The full data stream is...

-The COMET experiment aims to search for the coherent neutrinoless conversion of a muon to an electron in an aluminum atomic nucleus, one of the processes of charged Lepton Flavor Violation, which has never been observed.
-The experiment is being conducted in two phases.
-The first phase, Phase-I, targets a single event sensitivity of $3×10^{−15}$, an improvement by a factor of 100 over the...
+The COMET experiment searches for the coherent neutrinoless conversion of a muon to an electron in an aluminum atomic nucleus, a charged Lepton Flavor Violation process forbidden in the Standard Model.
+The experiment proceeds in two phases, with Phase-I aiming for a single event sensitivity of $3ร10^{-15}$โimproving the current limit by a factor of 100โusing a high-intensity proton beam to...

 The ATLAS experiment in the LHC Run 3 uses a two-level trigger system to select events of interest to reduce the 40 MHz bunch crossing rate to a recorded rate of up to 3 kHz of fully-built physics events.
 The trigger system is composed of a hardware based Level-1 trigger and a software based High Level Trigger.
 The selection of events by the High Level Trigger is based on a wide variety of...